 Sam Poo Kong Temple Opening Hours

 Sam Poo Kong Temple opens every day, all year round, from 8 AM to 8 PM.
-The square area can be very hot at noon so it’s best to go early in the morning or late in the afternoon.
+The square area can be scorching at noon, it’s best to go early in the morning or late in the afternoon.

 |Sam Poo Kong Temple Opening Hours|